ZoldorfTheWizard/RobustEngine/README.md

 A Fully Open Source C# Rendering Engine.

-!!!
-Under Heavy Developement.
-May Have Uncompleted Parts and Features along with not being fully optimized. !!!

 Features:
 - Fully Cross platform (developed and tested on linux)
-- Supports 2D, 2.5D and 3D graphics.
-- Fully Customizable

 Upcoming Features:
 - Advanced Debugging